HARSHGit45/HARSHGit45/README.md

 # 👋 Hi, I’m @HARSH_45

 Welcome to my GitHub profile!
-I'm Harsh, and I'm passionate about exploring the realms of technology.
+I'm Harshal, and I'm passionate about exploring the realms of technology.
 Here's a bit about my interests and what I'm up to:

 - 👀 I’m interested in:
   - Artificial Intelligence